Where to Stay in Aswan: Nubian Guesthouses to the Old Cataract

 Elephantine Island

-A small number of guesthouses operate on Elephantine Island in the middle of the Nile.
-The island requires the local ferry to reach, which takes a few minutes and runs frequently.
-For travellers who want quiet and separation from the city noise, it’s a reasonable option — though the ferry dependence adds friction for early-morning Abu Simbel departures.
+The Movenpick operates on Elephantine Island and reaches it by hotel ferry.
+A small number of independent guesthouses also operate on the island.
+For travellers who want quiet and separation from the city, it’s a reasonable option — though the ferry dependence adds friction for early-morning Abu Simbel departures.

 Many visitors to Aswan sleep aboard a Nile cruise ship moored along the Corniche.
 Most Luxor–Aswan cruises are all-inclusive with guided excursions included.
 Aswan is the common starting or ending point.
 If your itinerary covers both cities and includes Edfu and Kom Ombo along the way, a cruise is the most efficient format.